neuralek/appleaday/README.md

 I wanted to send you an apple.
 But, here, apples don't ripen till October... : (

 I have my eyes on a specific fruit, on this old apple tree in our backyard.
 The tree's been around since I was a kid, and its fruits were always the sweetest!
-Yet, we have to wait for it to ripen...
+Yet, we have to wait for it to grow...

 You can watch the daily progress of the little applet, though.